-Office Coordinator Found Guilty Of One Count Of Fraud
+Office Coordinator Found Guilty Of Fraud

 Ms Smith, (not her real name) was the Office Coordinator of a family run business, a Mother of four children who was found guilty of one count of fraud and sentenced to five and a half years imprisonment in the District Court of Queensland on Thursday, 16 July 2015, after a withdrawal and restoration of a plea of guilty.